Updated January 2023

-Personal support workers play (and will continue to play) and absolutely vital role in helping Canadian seniors maintain independence and quality of life as they age.
+Personal support workers play (and will continue to play) an absolutely vital role in helping Canadian seniors maintain independence and quality of life as they age.

 Naturally, a key part of PSW training is learning to assist patients with serious physical, cognitive, and mental health challenges.
 Because PSWs most often work with seniors, they must be prepared for the practical and emotional challenges of supporting patients with serious, life-threatening conditions.

-One such serious—and very common—condition is Alzheimer's Disease.
-In this post, we look at 6 Alzheimer's myths, facts, and stats, to help prepare PSW students to better support their future patients.
+One such serious—and very common—condition is Alzheimer's disease.
+In this post, we look at six Alzheimer's myths, facts, and stats to help prepare PSW students to better support their future patients.

 Alzheimer's Myth #1: My patient can't have Alzheimer's...he remembers so much!